On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method: Conclusions

 \section{Conclusions}

-The influence of the sample size and sampling interval used in MC simulations on the variance of the average quantities is analyzed by numerical results and proved by theoretical analysis.
-In the case of large sample size, the variance with fixed sampling interval is inversely proportional to the sample size and the CPU time.
-For a given CPU time, the memory or disk usage (namely the sample size) can be reduced greatly by increasing the sampling interval and sometimes the corresponding increase in the variance is negligible.
+The influence of the sample size $n$ and sampling interval $d$ used in MCMC simulations on the variance of the average quantities is analyzed using numerical results and proved theoretically.
+If $n\times d$ is much larger than the maximal correlation interval $\tau$ of the full sample set, the variance of the estimation using a coarse sample set with fixed $d$ is inversely proportional to $n$ and the CPU time.
+For a given CPU time, the memory or disk usage (namely the sample size) can be reduced greatly by increasing $d$, while getting a negligible increase in variance if the original $d$ is very small.

-In the implementation of the blocking method, the blocking process is subject to increased fluctuations when the sample size $n'$ is reduced; in particular, the fluctuation gets its worst value when $n'$ approaches to two.
+In the implementation of the blocking method, the blocking process is subject to increased fluctuations when the sample size $n'$ is reduced; in particular, the fluctuation gets worse when $n'$ approaches two.
 The current results show that the fluctuation starts near the first maximal point obtained during the blocking process.
-Additionally, the corresponding maximal value can be used as an estimate of the variance if the blocking process converges or as a lower bound estimate of the variance if the blocking process does not converge.
+Additionally, the corresponding maximal value can be used as an estimate of the variance if the blocking process converges, or as a lower bound estimate of the variance if the blocking process does not converge.